Transgender Rights: A Decades-long Struggle for EqualityWatch the video

 NARRATION: … And transgender actress Laverne Cox gracing the cover of Time Magazine, you might think society has reached a new level of understanding.
 Activist Lourdes Ashley Hunter says you would be mistaken.

-LOURDES ASHLEY HUNTER (EXECUTIVE DIRECTOR, TRANS WOMEN OF COLOR COLLECTIVE): The community that I work for is wondering how they’re going to eat tonight, wondering if they’re gong to have health coverage, wondering if they’re even going to make it back to the shelter where they’re staying.
+LOURDES ASHLEY HUNTER): The community that I work for is wondering how they’re going to eat tonight, wondering if they’re gong to have health coverage, wondering if they’re even going to make it back to the shelter where they’re staying.
 I don’t want people to watch “Transparent” and say, “This is the lives of trans people.”
 Because it is not.”

 NARRATION: In 2002, Hunter came to New York City at age 26, on a one way bus ticket from Detroit with $20 in her pocket.
 She planned on doing community service work in exchange for a place to stay.
 But when she went to a women’s shelter, she was turned away for being transgender.
 Then, she says, things only got worse.